cryptocopycats/awesome-cryptokitties-bubble/README.md

-Latest (and Greatest) Investment Opportunities
+The Future of Digital Collectibles - CryptoKitties, CryptoPuppies, CryptoPets, CryptoTulips - Latest (and Greatest) Investment Opportunities

 > Blockchain has unlocked the magic of digital scarcity, and combining that with the power of
 > making the digital goods persistent gives them a potential value that is only limited by how much